Last updated on May 22, 2026

 #4.
 Archidekt

 Archidekt’s main advantage over TappedOut comes from having a far nicer playtesting tool.
 It’s got a solid deck builder as well, but it looks a bit clunky.
 It has the benefit of pricing each group of card types (for example, it shows you how much the creatures in a deck will cost).
-This can be useful if you’re trying to budget out your deck.
+This can be useful if you need to stick to a certain budget on your deck.

 The playtesting tool is decent and has a clean look.
 There’s plenty of keyboard shortcuts for things like moving to the next turn, drawing cards, and untapping permanents.
 It’s also got an open board state that’s easy to read.
 Archidekt is definitely a solid option to playtest with.